BUSHWALKING IN AUSTRALIA

 Page 29, 11.0km Hat Hill Creek - dont drink the water as the Blackheath Sewerage Treatment Plant is in its catchment

-Page 35, 28.0km A bus runs from the visitor centre to Blackheath several times each day and is another transport alternative back into town - we have confirmed this service runs in Sep 2004.
-Also, while we dont suggest you use it on the Grose Valley walk, the direct track from Junction Rock to Govetts Leap was closed for several years due to landslides - its reopened in 2005 - we did not describe that track as it has been closed multiple times over the last 20 years and cannot be relied on to be always passable.
+Page 35, 28.0km A bus runs from the visitor centre to Blackheath several times each day and is another transport alternative back into town.
+Also, while we dont suggest you use it on the Grose Valley walk, the direct track from Junction Rock to Govetts Leap was closed for several years due to landslides - it reopened in 2005 - we did not describe that track as it has been closed multiple times over the last 20 years and cannot be relied on to be always passable.

 Page 70, Geehi to Mt Townsend, the western and northern slopes of the Main Range were extensively burnt in the 2003 fires and thick regrowth is now a problem.
 Specifically, page 76, the light forest past Upper Canyon Falls is dense regrowth and the steep climb to Olsens Lookout on page 79 is difficult with many fallen trees and dense regrowth.
 The Opera House Hut was burnt and one party could not find water in the concrete box - you can always find water nearby at the the diversion weir or from the tunnel portal.

-Page 91, 14.0km A small shelter (sleeps 2) with a gas cooker, water tank and toilet has been constructed at the Jay Creek campsite.
+Page 91 and 92, 14.0km An open shelter (sleeps 10) with a gas cooker, water tank and toilet has been constructed at Simpsons Gap and Jay Creek campsites.

 Page 148, Access to Overland Track.
 Over summer shuttle buses run from the campground and visitor centre to Ronny Creek and Dove Lake.
 The buses run at regular intervals and are extremely handy for getting from the accommodation places just outside the park to the start of the Overland Track.
 Also, a new walking track runs from the visitor centre south for 5km to the Ronny Creek Car Park.
-A permit system now applies during summer for the Overland Track - the fee will increase to $150 per person for 2007-08.
+A permit and booking system now applies during summer for the Overland Track - the fee is $200 per person.
 More details are available from national parks website - refer to my External Links page.

 Page 154, 155.
 The sidetrack to Forth River Lookout is at the 21.4km point, not 19.7km as indicated on the map on page 154 and in the notes on page 155